EmmettWex/Amazon_Clone/README.md

-# README
+# OSRZon

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+OSRZon is an Amazon clone that allows you to shop for items from the classic MMORPG Runescape.
+OSRZon allows you to shop for items using search functionality.

+*livelink goes here*

+## Technologies Used
+* ### Backend:
+    * PostgreSQL
-* Ruby version
+    * Ruby on Rails
+* ### Frontend:

-* System dependencies
+    * JavaScript

-* Configuration
+    * React

-* Database creation
+    * Redux

+## Features:
-* Database initialization
+* User Authentication:
+    * OSRZon has a fully functional user authentication system.
+This includes:
+        * Creating and logging in/out of an account
+        * Protection from cross-site forgery

-* How to run the test suite
+        * Logging into a demo-user account to tour the site

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Search Functionality:
+    * OSRZon uses a search feature that:
+        * Filters search in the backend based on API fetch request.
+        * Alows users to render an item index based on a custom search
+        * Filter searches by item category and search terms

-* ...
+* Shopping Cart:
+    * OSRZon has a functioning shopping cart.
+This is a CRUD feature that allows users to:
+        * Add items to their shopping cart.
+        * Remove or update items in their cart.
+        * Checkout items from their cart.